 So it looks as though puppies dream more than adult dogs.

 Sometimes when fast asleep, your dog will make twitching and running movements with his paws, and some dogs will give little yips and barks.
 This is a normal part of deep REM or dreaming sleep.

-Studies have also shown that if the part of the brain that de-activates movement during sleep in humans, is removed from a dog, the sleeping dog will actually carry out the behaviors that he is dreaming about.
+Studies have also shown that if the part of the brain that de-activates movement during sleep is removed from a dog, the sleeping dog will actually carry out the behaviors that he is dreaming about.

 We know that in humans, REM sleep is important.
 Being deprived of REM sleep can cause unpleasant effects, and there is no reason to think that dogs are any different.

-Should I worry about changes in sleeping?
+Should I Worry about Changes in Sleep Patterns?

 Your Labrador, like all dogs, is able to awaken quickly from sleep and be ready for action, whenever an opportunity presents itself.